Rēweti Kōhere: Literature

 Kōhere annually contributed to the Māori magazine Te Ao Hou / The New World during its early years.
 Since the publication was printed bilingually (Te Reo Māori and English), Kōhere submitted Ngāti Porou poetry with his own translations.
 One example is "Te Oriori a Hinekitawhiti mo tana Mokopuna mo Ahuahukiterangi/Hine-ki-tawhiti’s Oriori".
-The translation resulted in the poem possessing an ornate style comparable to English poets Burns and Tennyson.
+The translation resulted in the poem possessing an ornate style comparable to Scots poet Burns and English poet Tennyson.
 Sir Āpirana Ngata, a contemporary of Kōhere, supplied his own translation of the oriori in Ngā Mōteatea: The Songs – Part I. Ngata mentions that his version opted to be, "faithful to the original Maori, thereby sacrificing the ornate to the literal."
 While both translations ultimately deliver the same material, their stylistic choices result in two different experiences: Ngata's blunt usage of simple language is far more accessible when compared to Kōhere's archaic English; although, Kōhere's version requires a level of engagement from the reader that is absent in Ngata's.

 In the Spring issue of the same year, Kōhere's final contribution to the magazine would be published, "He Waiata A Hinetawhirirangi/Hinetawhirirangi's Song".
 He also received a tribute in the "Haere ki o koutou tipuna" section, where his often uncredited involvement in the Young Māori Party was mentioned.
 The magazine would make continual references to the late writer in its subsequent issues, even years later, showing his impact on the readers and editors.

 Kōhere's final years also saw him publish works incredibly important for the eponymous whanau: The Story of a Maori Chief; and, The Autobiography of a Maori.